erlangsters/spawn-mode/README.md

 for every single process behavior modules you will ever write.
 It's also vulnerable to more potential spawn methods later introduced to the language.

-This is when the spawner comes into play.
+This is when the spawn mode comes into play.
 Instead of tying your usual start function to a given version of the spawn methods, you add a "spawn mode" parameter to the start function.